1.

 Correct Answer

-B. Maintenance pHase
+B. Maintenance phase

-Explanation The maintenance phase of Acute Renal Failure is characterized by fluid volume excess (FVE) and edema due to salt and water retention.
+The maintenance phase of Acute Renal Failure is characterized by fluid volume excess (FVE) and edema due to salt and water retention.
 This phase is also associated with hypertension, Azotemia (buildup of nitrogen waste products in the blood), hyperkalemia (high levels of potassium in the blood), muscle weakness, nausea, diarrhea, and elevated levels of serum creatinine and blood urea nitrogen (BUN).
 During this phase, the kidneys are still unable to properly filter and excrete waste products and excess fluid, leading to these symptoms and laboratory findings.

 8.